by Resource Associates @ grantwriters.net

-Time-Bound: A very clear timeline that is tied into the activities, goals and outcomes should be completed so the call to action for the project is clear.
+Time-Bound: A very clear timeline is tied into the activities, goals and outcomes should be completed so the call to action for the project is clear.
 Our After-School Project will need to be ready to roll when the school year starts and coincide with the district’s schedule.

 Qualitative (Formative) and Quantitative (Summative) Research: To learn as much as possible about your target audience and obtain a favorable outcome, it’s important to incorporate qualitative and quantitative research to understand your target audience.
 Qualitative provides immediate feedback to improve leaning, while Quantitative evaluates what was learned.

 Qualitative data collection is a method where the characteristics, properties, qualities, attributes, etc. of something is described (using data other than numbers).
-It deals only with data that can be observed (ie., beauty, texture, taste, smell, etc.) but is not measured.
-Quantitative data collection is a method by which data that can be numerically counted or expressed is collected.
+It deals only with observable data (ie., beauty, texture, taste, smell, etc.) but is not measured.
+Quantitative data collection is a method by which data can be numerically counted or expressed is collected.
 It is used in experiments and manipulated analysis using tables, charts, histograms and graphs.
 The measurements reflected include volume, area, height, length, etc. Many prefer quantitative research because it appears to be straightforward and simple – the hard numbers are more scientific / credible than insights gained from qualitative research.
 Quantitative research answers how many / how much and offers solutions.
 At the beginning of research, a hypothesis is identified, whereas qualitative doesn’t need a hypothesis to begin the process.

 The goal of qualitative assessment when evaluating an education program is to monitor student learning and provide feedback to instructors.
 Where are students struggling?
 How can the problems be addressed?
-Qualitative assessment helps students identify their strengths and weaknesses and pinpoints areas that need work.
+Qualitative assessment helps students identify their strengths and weaknesses and pinpoints areas needing work.
 Examples could include asking students to present their understanding of a topic in class or summarize the main points of a lecture.
 The goal of qualitative assessment is to evaluate student learning by comparing it to a benchmark or standard.
 Examples could include a final paper or project or mid-term exam.
 This information can be used as a guide for future courses / goals.

-Using Evaluation Data in a Cycle of Improvement: Data processing is the conversion of raw data to relative information – manipulated to produce results that lead to improvement or resolution of a problem.
+Using Evaluation Data in a Cycle of Improvement: Data processing is the conversion of raw data to relative information – manipulated to produce results leading to improvement or resolution of a problem.
 The Data Processing Cycle includes: 1) Collection, 2) Preparation, 3) Input, 4) Processing, 5) Output, 6) Interpretation 7) Storage.
 Each step in the cycle must be taken in order, but the process is cyclical, as the end of one investigation results in additional questions that must be fed through the cycle again.
-This data is compiled into reports that are required by funders.
-Quarterly Reports are the most important outcome of an evaluation, which creates information that will be used to improve programs.
+This data is compiled into reports required by funders.
+Quarterly Reports are the most important outcome of an evaluation, which creates information used to improve programs.
 This information will be included in monthly, quarterly and / or annual reports to the funder.
 It is critical the reports are precise and well-written, quickly and accurately communicating credible findings.

 There are many ways to evaluate a project, which depend upon its purpose.
-It is critical that evaluation involves valid, sound methods for gathering information and analysis.
+It is critical evaluation involves valid, sound methods for gathering information and analysis.
 Great expense is not needed, but depth, clarity and credibility are required.

 Resource Associates has over 20 years of experience with grant writing and evaluation programs.
 Our Program Evaluators are subject matter experts with decades of experience.
 Contact us today for more information.